 Arrangements have been put in place to ensure that the views of the policyholders can be directly represented to the GAA (see Section 3.4).
-No such representations have been made to date.
+We have only received one representation to date.
+This was in relation to the 3% advice fee in connection with flexible drawdown which we comment on later in this report.